 The following development standards shall apply to all development in the Village Center of the Specific Plan area.
-The Village Center is described and illustrated in Chapter 4, and is defined as the five block long area located between Angeles Crest Highway and Rinetti Lane within the Specific Plan boundaries.
+The Village Center is described and illustrated in Chapter 4 and is defined as the five block long area located between Angeles Crest Highway and Rinetti Lane within the Specific Plan boundaries.

-7.2.1 Setbacks for Structures in the Village Center
+7.2.1 Setbacks for Structure in the Village Center

-- 7.2.1.1 Setbacks for commercial and mixed use structures along Foothill Boulevard and the North Road shall be either contiguous with the front property line or up to an average of 10 feet from the front property line. - 7.2.1.2 Where projects exceed 35,000 square feet in area, a portion of the square footage may be freestanding within the development parcel, provided that there are smaller scale retail structures that provide continuous frontage along Foothill Boulevard pursuant to the setback requirement in subsection 7.2.1.1, for the purpose of screening parking areas. - 7.2.1.3 No parking is allowed within the front setbacks.
-The front setbacks, if provided, shall be designed in such a manner so as not to interfere with immediate pedestrian access for window-shopping or restrict access to outdoor dining areas. - 7.2.1.4 At the intersection of Foothill Boulevard, Angeles Crest Highway and the realigned Chevy Chase Drive, corner setbacks of at least 20 feet shall be provided for a distance of at least 30 feet from each corner of that intersection.
+- 7.2.1.1 Setbacks for commercial, and mixed use, and multi-family residential structures along Foothill Boulevard and the North Road shall be either contiguous with the front property line or up to an average of 10 feet from the front property line. - 7.2.1.2 Where projects exceed 35,000 square feet in area, a portion of the square footage may be freestanding within the development parcel, provided that there are smaller scale retail structures that provide continuous frontage along Foothill Boulevard pursuant to the setback requirement in subsection 7.2.1.1, for the purpose of screening parking areas. - 7.2.1.3 No parking is allowed within the front setbacks, except that any parking that is provided in a fully underground parking structure may extend into a required front setback.
+The front setbacks, if provided, shall be designed in such a manner so as to not interfere with immediate pedestrian access for window-shopping or restrict access to outdoor dining areas. - 7.2.1.4 At the intersection of Foothill Boulevard, Angeles Crest Highway and the realigned Chevy Chase Drive, corner setbacks of at least 20 feet shall be provided for a distance of at least 30 feet from each corner of that intersection.

-The retail edges of larger commercial structures along Foothill Boulevard will maintain the pedestrian vitality of Foothill Boulevard.
-Also, building forms will be stepped and/or sloped to preserve mountain views.
+The retail edges of larger commercial strcutures along Foothill Boulevard will maint the pedestrian vitaility of Foothill Boulevard.
+Aslo, building forms will be stepped and/or sloped to preserve mountain views.